ogirardot/django-achievements/docs/source/tutorial.rst

 Handle the score yourself
 -------------------------
-If by any chance you want to add the score to your User profile, or just want to trigger a notification when the use has unlocked a new achievement, you can connect to the dedicated signal *achievement_unlocked* : ::
+If by any chance you want to add the score to your User profile, or just want to trigger a notification when the user has unlocked a new achievement, you can connect to the dedicated signal *achievement_unlocked* : ::

     # first define your callback :